pwoodhouse2000/todoist-capacities-sync/README.md

 - Computes SHA-256 hash of task content
 - Compares with last synced hash in Firestore
 - Only updates Notion if content changed
+- Reduces API calls and improves performance

 ### Reconciliation

-Hourly reconciliation ensures consistency:
+Every 5 minutes, reconciliation ensures consistency:
-- Fetches all tasks with `capsync` label
+- Fetches all **active AND completed** tasks with `capsync` label
 - Syncs any new or changed tasks
 - Archives tasks without label
+- Auto-removes `capsync` from ineligible tasks (recurring, Inbox)
-- Reports sync statistics
+- Reports sync statistics to logs

 ## 🎓 Learning Resources